-- And the men who feed them fled and reported this in the city, and in the country, and they went out to see what has happened.
+- And the men who feed them fled and reported this in the city, and in the country, and they went out to see what’s *happened.

-- And they come to Jesus and see the demon-possessed man siting *clothed and sober-minded (the man who *had the Legion) and they were frightened.
+- And they come to Jesus and see the demon-possessed man sitting *clothed and sober-minded (the man who *had the Legion) and they were frightened.

 - And they began to beg Him to depart from their region.

-- And Him having entered into boat, the man who was demon possessed was begging that he might be with Him.
+- And with Him entering into the boat, the man who was demon-possessed was begging Him that he might be with Him.